People who can speak French in New Zealand

 - Sheet: NZ.Stat export

-This data forms the table Census - Languages spoken by age group and region 2018.
+This data forms the table Census - Languages spoken by age group and territorial authority 2018.

 About this dataset